openhab/openhab-alexa/README.md

     ```
     $ ask deploy
     Profile for the deployment: [default]
-    -------------------- Update Skill Project --------------------
+    -------------------- Create Skill Project --------------------
     Skill Id: <skillId>
     Skill deployment finished.
     [Warn]: No runtime and handler settings found for alexaUsage "smartHome/default" when creating Lambda function.
-CLI will use "nodejs8.10" and "index.handler" as the Runtime and Handler to create Lambda.
+CLI will use "nodejs10.x" and "index.handler" as the Runtime and Handler to create Lambda.
 You can update the runtime and handler for the target Lambda in the project config and deploy again if you want to set differently.
     Lambda deployment finished.
     Lambda function(s) created:
       [Lambda ARN] <lambdaArn>